lord-zo/misc/help/config_wsl_browser.md

 in the Debian `update-alternatives` system:

 ```
-$ sudo update-alternatives --install "/usr/bin/win-www-browser" "win-www-browser" <path to browser executable> 0
+$ sudo update-alternatives --install /usr/bin/x-www-browser x-www-browser <path to browser executable> 0
 ```

-This will create a symlink called `/etc/alternatives/win-www-browser` to `<path to browser executable>` and another symlink `/usr/bin/win-www-browser` to `/etc/alternatives/win-www-browser`.
+This will create a symlink called `/etc/alternatives/x-www-browser` to `<path to browser executable>` and another symlink `/usr/bin/x-www-browser` to `/etc/alternatives/x-www-browser`.
-Now Debian applications which look for a browser will look for these alternatives.
+Now Debian applications which look for a graphical browser will look for these alternatives.
-For example, the default `sensible-browser` utility will find the browser you've installed and open it.

 If you have multiple Windows browsers you want to use, you can install them under the same alternative and then use the `update-alternatives` system to configure which one to use.

-However, you should note that it is more typical to name the alternative `x-www-browser` (for GUI browsers) or `www-browser` (for text-editor browsers) since these are the alternatives applications are usually looking for.
-I have named the alternative `win-www-browser` to make clear it is a Windows application, and because I rarely open a browser from a terminal.

 # Sources